-"Suffice it to say that I am not worried in the least."'No early election'
+"Suffice it to say that I am not worried in the least."

 Mr Berlusconi's fast-track trial in front of three female judges will start at a court in Milan at 0930 on Wednesday 6 April, examining judge Cristina Di Censo ordered on Tuesday.